espnet/espnet/doc/espnet2_tutorial.md

 ## Change the configuration for training
 See  about the usage of training tool.

-(The following is the case of ASR training and you need to replace accordingly)
+(The following is the case of ASR training and you need to replace it accordingly)

 ```bash
 # Give configuration file